Sub-Bath Cooling in Bosonic Systems: Gaussian Constraints and Non-Gaussian Enhancements: Cooling with Gaussian operation

 \subsection{Energy efficiency of Gaussian cooling}

 As shown in the last subsection, the cooling limit can be achieved within one round.
 During the recharging routine, the system and the machine interact via a Gaussian unitary $V$, and the joint state becomes $\rho_{SM}'=V(\tau_S\otimes\tau_M)V^\dagger$.
-During the thermalizing routine, the machine is reset to the Gibbs state for latter use, which is in general irreversible.
-By the second law, $\beta Q>\tilde{\Delta}S_S$, where $Q=\tr[H_M(\rho_M'-\tau_M)]$ is the amount of heat dissipated to the reservoir, and $\tilde{\Delta}S_S=S(\tau_S)-S(\rho'_S)$ is the decrement of entropy in the target system.
-The difference is usually called the entropy production and can be calculated as
+During the thermalizing routine, the machine is reset to the Gibbs state for later use, and hence an amount of heat $Q=\tr[H_M(\rho_M'-\tau_M)]$ is dissipated to the reservoir.
+Using the formalism in Ref.~\cite{reeb2014improved}, the dissipated heat is lower bounded as

+where $\tilde{\Delta}S_S=S(\tau_S)-S(\rho'_S)$ is the decrement of entropy in the target system.
+For example, when one bit of information is erased, a qubit state is transformed from $\tau_S=\frac{\iden}{2}$ to a pure state $\rho'_S=|0\rangle\langle 0|$, leading to a decrease in the qubit’s entropy of $\tilde{\Delta}S_S=\ln2$.
+Eq.~\eqref{eq:landauer1} then implies that the dissipated heat $Q$ is lower bounded by $k_BT\ln2$, thereby recovering the well-known Landauer's bound~\cite{landauer1961irreversibility}.
+Thus, Eq.~\eqref{eq:landauer1} can be viewed as a generalized form of Landauer’s bound, extending it to scenarios with arbitrary initial and final states.
+Further, the difference is usually called the entropy production and can be calculated as~\cite{reeb2014improved}

 where $I_{S:M}$ is the mutual information and $D[\cdot \| \cdot]$ is the relative entropy.
-A lower value of $\Sigma_N(V,H_M)$ indicates the higher efficiency of the protocol.
+A lower value of $\Sigma_N(V,H_M)$ indicates a higher efficiency of the protocol.
+The efficiency is maximized when $\Sigma_N(V,H_M)=0$.
+In this limit, all redundant heat vanishes, and the dissipated heat reaches its lower bound, i.e., $\beta Q = \tilde{\Delta}S_S$.
 In the following, we derive the optimal Gaussian unitary $V$ in the recharging routine and the optimal spectrum $\omega_1,\dots, \omega_{N-1}$ of the machine, such that $\Sigma_N(V,H_M)$ reaches the minimum for given $N$.
-For an arbitrary choice of the spectrum of the machine, the following theorem identifies successive bi-mode swaps as the most efficient unitary in the recharging routine.
-The proof is in Appendix~\ref{app:A3}. \begin{theorem} For any choice of $\omega_1,\dots,\omega_{N-1}$, among all the protocols that can achieve the cooling limit $\beta^*=\frac{\omega_N}{\omega_0}\beta$, the most efficient unitary in the recharging routine is
+For an arbitrary choice of the spectrum of the machine, the following theorem identifies successive bimode swaps as the most efficient unitary in the recharging routine.
+The proof is given in Appendix~\ref{app:A3}. \begin{theorem} For any choice of $\omega_1,\dots,\omega_{N-1}$, among all the protocols that can achieve the cooling limit $\beta^*=\frac{\omega_N}{\omega_0}\beta$, the most efficient unitary in the recharging routine is

 where $\Swap(\cdot,\cdot)$ is the unitary which swaps the states of two modes, $j_0$ is the minimum index such that $\omega_{j_0}>\omega_0$.
 Besides, the minimum entropy production reads

 where $\tau(\omega_j)=(1-e^{-\beta\omega_j})\sum_{n=0}^\infty e^{-n\beta\omega_j}|n\rangle\langle n|$ is the Gibbs state of a harmonic oscillator with frequency $\omega_j$ and inverse temperature $\beta$. \end{theorem} Prior to this result for general Gaussian cooling protocols, to the best of our knowledge, the most efficient recharging unitary had been tackled analytically only for the collisional cooling for qubits \cite{PhysRevLett.134.070401} where the system is a single qubit, the machine consists of $N$ qubits, and the system qubit interacts successively with machine qubits, one at a time and each qubit only once.